amaloy/amaloy.github.io/kubernetes-minimalist-cd.md

 We won't be creating any container images from scratch since there are images created by the community that will illustrate the behavior well enough:

-* gcr.io/hello-minikube-zero-install/hello-node (originally from [here](https://kubernetes.io/docs/tutorials/hello-minikube/)), which will act as the "old version" of the application
+* gcr.io/hello-minikube-zero-install/hello-node (originally from [here](https://kubernetes.io/docs/tutorials/hello-minikube/)), which will act as the "old version" of the application.
-* k8s.gcr.io/echoserver:1.4 (originally from [here](https://github.com/kubernetes/minikube/blob/master/README.md)), which will act as the "new version"
+* k8s.gcr.io/echoserver:1.4 (originally from [here](https://github.com/kubernetes/minikube/blob/master/README.md)), which will act as the "new version".

 The application will use a Kubernetes [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), shown in YAML format below.
 Deployments have features that are essential for the behaviors we're looking for.
 ```